Estimated reading time: 4 minutes

-From the onset, we design your solar project with the best, tier 1 rated equipment.
-Our standard panel equipment is either Jinko 320 or Aptos 320 panels (list of upgrade options and our panel philosophy here), and for the inverter we only use Enphase micro inverters - the best of the best.
+From the onset, we design your solar project with the best Tier 1 equipment.
+Our standard panel equipment is either Q Cells 340 W panels (list of upgrade options and our panel philosophy here), and for the inverter, we only use Enphase microinverters—the best of the best.

 Panels are rarely ever an issue.
-They are built incredibly strong, designed to withstand the harshest of wind, snow, heat, and cold.
-Even hail that damages cars rarely damages your panels (this is not a promise, just a general observation—I'm sure there has been hail gnarly enough to damage panels at some point in the past).
+They are built incredibly strong and designed to withstand the harshest winds, snow, heat, and cold.
+Even hail that damages cars rarely damages your panels (this is not a promise, just an observation—I'm sure there has been hail gnarly enough to damage panels at some point in the past).

-If for some reason, you do have a panel that goes out/needs replaced, the manufacturer provides a new one free of charge.
+If for some reason you have a panel that goes out/needs replacing, the manufacturer provides a new one free of charge.

-If you opted for our full service, we require that our installers offer 10 year warranties, and they will come out to replace your panel for free.
+If you opted for our full-service installation, we require that our installers offer 10-year warranties, and they will come out to replace your panel for free.

 If you did DIY, you're already a pro, and this shouldn't be a concern.

-If people complain about system downtime or system issues, it's almost always with old school technology like string inverters.
-String inverters, where all panels in a system/string pass their DC power to one central inverter, are notorious for being short lived and finicky.
-They are usually only warrantied for 10-12 years, and it creates a single point of failure for the entire system.
+If people complain about system downtime or system issues, it's almost always because of old-school technology like string inverters.
+In a string inverter system, all panels in a system/string pass their DC power to one central inverter, are notorious for being short-lived and finicky.
+They are usually only warrantied for 10-12 years and create a single point of failure for the entire system.

-Micro inverters, specifically Enphase micro inverters, are considered the best of the best in the industry.
-Google the IQ7 series.
+Microinverters, specifically Enphase microinverters, are considered the best of the best in the industry.
+Check out the Enphase IQ7+.
 The only complaint people have with them are the price, but we include them standard in our kits, and you already know our builds are the lowest price in the industry.

-Enphase, while not only having the best and most reliable tech, also is the only large scale manufacturer that honors warranties directly with the end user.
-They have a great support team that actually takes customer calls, where most only work with the installer.
-We are happy to help you as well and won't just dump you off to the manufacturer, but this is a huge vote of confidence in a manufacturers own product.
+Enphase, while not only having the best and most reliable tech, is also the only large-scale manufacturer that honors warranties directly with the end user.
+They have a great support team that actually takes customer calls, while most only work with the installer.
+We are happy to help you as well and won't just dump you off to the manufacturer, but this is a huge vote of confidence in a manufacturer's own product.